-The Program Educational Objectives are:
+Program Educational Objectives and Accreditation

-Program Objective #1: Successfully and accurately complete Civil Engineering projects as part of a team, on time and within budget, in an ethical and professional manner, and using modern engineering tools-software.
+- Successfully and accurately complete Civil Engineering projects as part of a team, on time and within budget, in an ethical and professional manner, and using modern engineering tools-software.

-Program Objective #2: An ability to communicate effectively with written, oral, and visual means in both technical and non-technical settings.
+- Communicate effectively with written, oral, and visual means in both technical and non-technical settings.

-Program Objective #3: Professional service as evidenced by active participation in a professional society and/or educational outreach activities.
+- Be active in professional service as evidenced by active participation in a professional society and/or educational outreach activities.

-Program Objective #4: Engage in lifelong learning as evidenced by participation in continuing education courses, workshops, graduate courses, and by pursuing professional licensure.
+- Engage in lifelong learning as evidenced by participation in continuing education courses, workshops, graduate courses, and by pursuing professional licensure.

-Program Objective #5: A basic knowledge of the business of engineering including how the private and public sector operate separately and collectively.
+- Aquire a basic knowledge of the business of engineering including how the private and public sector operate separately and collectively.

-Student Outcomes were modified in 2010 based on the Program Educational Objectives.
 Student Outcomes are statements that describe what students are expected to know and be able to do by the time of graduation.
 These relate to skills, knowledge, and behaviors that students acquire as they progress through the program and were developed to achieve ABET criterion 3 (a) – (k).